Asmaa: Plot

 Asmaa (Hend Sabry) is a woman in her 40s living with her aging father Hosni (Sayed Ragab) and teenage daughter Habiba (Fatma Adel) in Cairo, and struggling to support them with her meagre earnings from a menial job at Cairo International Airport.
 She is HIV-positive and requires surgery on her gallbladder, without which she will die.
 Doctors refuse her surgery when, on the point of entering the operating theatre, she reveals that she has AIDS.

 In a series of flashbacks, the film gradually reveals Asmaa's earlier life in the Egyptian countryside.
 As an independent, strong-willed, young woman helping her father sell rugs at the village market, she meets, falls in love with and marries Mosaad (Hany Adel), an army conscript serving in the Central Security Forces.
 Mosaad inadvertently kills another man in a brawl when he comes to his wife's support in a dispute over her stall at the local market.
 He is sent to prison for the killing, but the sentence is relatively short to take account of the circumstances.
 After his release, he refuses to have sex with Asmaa, but does not tell her why, namely that he has contracted AIDS in prison.
-Eventually his dark secret comes out, but Asmaa is still, lovingly, willing to fulfill Mossad's wish for a son.
+Eventually his secret comes out, but Asmaa is still willing to fulfill Mossad's wish for a son.
 After Mosaad's death, while Asmaa is pregnant, she agrees that if she gives birth to a son, she will leave him with Mosaad's family, so that the family will have an heir for their land, but that if she gives birth to a daughter, she will leave and take the daughter with her.